Were you harmed by the dangerous side effects of Actos?

 Undoubtedly one of the most concerning side effects of Actos is the risk bladder cancer.
 Some of the signs of bladder tumors include blood in urine, frequent urge to urinate, painful urination, lower back pain, lower abdomen pain and stomach pain.
 Any sudden change in your medical condition should be reported to your doctor.
 If your doctor confirms that your adverse medical condition was caused by your use of Actos, you may have a case.

 Wondering what you can do if you experienced the negative side effects of Actos?
-You may have a claim against Takeda Pharmaceuticals or possibly even your healthcare provider for wrongfully prescribing this drug.
-To learn if you have a case, contact a Houston pharmaceutical litigation attorney at Stern Law Group.
+You may have a claim against Takeda Pharmaceuticals or possibly even your healthcare provider for wrongfully prescribing this potentially dangerous drug.
+To learn if you have a dangerous drug case, contact a Houston attorney at Stern Law Group.
 Our firm has assisted Over 40,000 People with their injury claims and recovered over $700 million in verdicts and settlements.
 For strong representation, call our firm today!